APO-Lercanidipine Tablets is a brand of medicine containing the active ingredient lercanidipine hydrochloride.

 Your doctor may also ask you to limit or stop your alcohol intake while taking medicines used to control your blood pressure as alcohol may increase these effects.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.

 Grapefruit juice can increase the effects of some medicines including lercanidipine.
 If you are taking lercanidipine speak to your doctor or pharmacist before drinking grapefruit juice or changing your intake of grapefruit juice.
 As with some medicines, used to treat high blood pressure (such as lercanidipine), you should avoid drinking grapefruit juice as grapefruit juice may increase the effects of these medicines.

 Possible side effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking lercanidipine or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are taking lercanidipine or if you have any questions or concerns.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.
 All medicines can have side effects.
 Sometimes they are serious but most of the time they are not.